Gravitational-Wave Signals for Supernova Explosions of Three-Dimensional Progenitors: Gravitational waves from hydrodynamical mass motions

 The most evident structure in the spectrograms of both SN simulations, however, is a prominent, sharp emission component that rises in model s12.28 from frequencies of $f\sim 500\,\Hz$ up to $f\sim 2200\,\Hz$ until $t_{\rm pb}\sim 1.5\,\s$ and to more than $f\sim 3000\,\Hz$ until $t_{\rm pb}\sim 4.8\,\s$.
 This feature is directly associated with f/g-mode PNS oscillations excited by supersonic accretion downflows impinging on the PNS, and its increasing frequency is a consequence of the monotonic contraction of the PNS in response to the loss of energy and lepton number by neutrino emission (e.g., \cite{Murphy:2009dx, Marek:2008qi, Mueller:2012sv, Andresen:2016pdt, Torres-Forne:2019zwz, Andersen:2021vzo, Bruel:2023iye, Vartanyan:2023sxm}).
 Such a feature, though significantly less sharp between 0.3\,s and $\sim$\,0.45\,s after bounce, is also visible in the spectrogram of s18.88.
 However, when the f/g-mode frequency approaches the Nyquist frequency for the two models, $f_\mathrm{Ny}\sim2500\,$Hz at $t_{\rm pb}\sim 2.5\,\s$ in s12.28 and $f_\mathrm{Ny}\sim1000\,$Hz at $t_{\rm pb}\sim 0.4\,\s$ in s18.88, we observe a splitting into two branches, which are a direct result of aliasing effects, which project some of the emission at higher frequencies into the lower-frequency domain (see the discussion in Ref.~\cite{Andresen:2016pdt}).
 This mapping explains the downward reaching branches in both panels of Fig.~\ref{Fig:Spectrograms} and, after ``reflection'' on the time axis between $t_\mathrm{pb}\sim 0.7$\,s and $t_\mathrm{pb}\sim 0.9$\,s, also the upward pointing branch in the right panel for model s18.88.

 Above the prominent f/g-mode strip, one can recognize weaker, broad-band emission extending to very high frequencies $f\gtrsim 3500\,\Hz$ in s12.28.
 This high-frequency ``haze'' is caused by a superposition of different PNS oscillation modes, whose precise nature is still unclear~\cite{Vartanyan:2023sxm}.
 Rotation in the PNS accretion layer due to the large angular momentum gained from accretion downflows (see Figs.~\ref{fig:Dynamics_s12.28}--\ref{fig:LateDynamics_s12.28} and discussion in Sec.~\ref{sec:overview}) may also play a role for the contributing oscillation modes and the exact structure of the GW emission spectrum at very high frequencies.
 The spectrogram for model s12.28 exhibits a fainter, narrow band at $f\sim1100-1300\,\Hz$ between roughly 0.3\,s and 0.7\,s.
-This gap-like feature is interpreted as a consequence of an avoided crossing of PNS f- and g-mode pulsations, as mentioned above already and extensively discussed before in Refs.~\cite{Morozova:2018glm, Torres-Forne:2019zwz, Vartanyan:2023sxm}.
+This gap-like feature is interpreted as a consequence of f- and p-mode PNS pulsations interfering with g-mode oscillations, as extensively discussed in Refs.~\cite{Morozova:2018glm, Torres-Forne:2019zwz, Torres-Forne+2019, Andersen:2021vzo, Vartanyan:2023sxm}.